-Download document: Suicides in England 2021
+Download document: Suicides in England 2023

-Please note: data reported on this page represents suicide registration (except for ROI).
+Please note: data reported on this page represents suicide registration (except for Ireland).
 This means the figures do not necessarily reflect the date of death.
 Some deaths by suicide are only registered after a year or more and statistical agencies often provide updates after the initial release.

 During the Covid-19 pandemic, fewer inquests took place and there were greater delays in death registrations in many parts of the UK.
 This, plus a reported decrease in male suicide at the beginning of the pandemic, contributed to lower suicide rates in 2020.
 Many suicide deaths in 2020 were later registered in 2021.
 However, rates of suicide in England and Wales in 2021 are overall very similar to those seen before Covid-19.
 Therefore, there is no evidence that suicides increased because of the coronavirus pandemic.

 The data below reflects the most up-to-date data available and will be amended as-and-when agencies provide updated statistics.
-Download summaries of the latest suicide data available across the UK nations and Republic of Ireland below.

 For more information about how to talk about suicide responsibly and sensitively, please see our Samaritans' Media Guidelines.

-To find out more about how suicide statistics are collated, the reliability and validity of suicide data and the changes we want to see, as well as our tips on using suicide data, please visit Understanding UK & ROI Suicide Statistics.
+To find out more about how suicide statistics are collated, the reliability and validity of suicide data and the changes we want to see, as well as our tips on using suicide data, please visit Understanding UK & Ireland Suicide Statistics.

 Office for National Statistics publish suicide data for England here.